 I earned an M.A. and Ph.D. from Emory University.
-I held a General Sandy Beaver Teaching Professorship (2005-08), and I am a very recent recipient of the Martha Munn Bedingfield Excellence in Teaching Award from the Department of English (2014).
-I have taught courses in African American and Multicultural American Literature at the University of Georgia for twenty-three years, from First-Year Odyssey and Honors seminars to large undergraduate lecture sessions to graduate classes serving M.A. and PhD students.
+I held a General Sandy Beaver Teaching Professorship (2005-08), and I am a recipient of the Martha Munn Bedingfield Excellence in Teaching Award from the Department of English (2014).
+I have taught courses in African American and Multicultural American Literature at the University of Georgia for twenty-seven years, from First-Year Odyssey and Honors seminars to large undergraduate lecture sessions to graduate classes serving M.A. and PhD students.
 In 2012 I was named the Fulbright Visiting Research Chair in Society and Culture at Dalhousie University, Halifax, Nova Scotia, Canada.
+I have accepted an invitation to present a series of three lectures in 2020 on African American Literature and Culture for the Alain LeRoy Locke Lecture Series, Hutchins Center for African & African American Studies, Harvard University.

-My fourth scholarly book is a single-authored study titled Love, Liberation, and Escaping Slavery: William and Ellen Craft in Cultural Memory, which was published by the University of Georgia Press in May 2015.
-My three previous books are: Post-Bellum, Pre-Harlem: African American Literature and Culture, 1877-1919 (New York University Press, 2006), a collection of fifteen original essays co-edited with Professor Caroline Gebhard of Tuskegee University; a teaching edition of the 1860 memoir Running 1,000 Miles for Freedom: The Escape of William and Ellen Craft from Slavery (University of Georgia Press, 1999); and another collection of original essays, co-edited with Suzanne Miller, titled Multicultural Literature and Literacies: Making Space for Difference (State University of New York Press, Series on Literature, Culture, and Learning, 1993).
-I am working on a fifth book and sixth book.
-One is an annotated edition of the memoir Twice Sold, Twice Ransomed (1926) by the African American evangelist couple Emma and Lloyd P. Ray, which has been approved for publication in West Virginia University Press's series called Regenerations: African American Literature and Culture, co-edited by the distinguished professors John Ernest and Joycelyn Moody.
-The other is a collection of original scholarly essays on African American print production from 1880-1900, for the new Cambridge University Press series titled African American Literature in Transition..
+My fifth scholarly book is From Bondage to Liberty: The Magnificent Lives and Writings of Rev. Peter Thomas Stanford: Transatlantic Reformer and Race Man, co-authored by Sidonia Serafini with Rev. Paul Walker, Highgate Baptist Church, Birmingham, UK (UGA Press, forthcoming Spring 2020).
+I also have written a single-authored study titled Love, Liberation, and Escaping Slavery: William and Ellen Craft in Cultural Memory (UGA Press, 2015).
+My three previous books are: Post-Bellum, Pre-Harlem: African American Literature and Culture, 1877-1919 (NYU Press, 2006); a collection of fifteen original essays co-edited with Professor Caroline Gebhard of Tuskegee University; a teaching edition of the 1860 memoir Running 1,000 Miles for Freedom: The Escape of William and Ellen Craft from Slavery (UGA Press, 1999); and a collection of original essays, co-edited with Professor Suzanne Miller, titled Multicultural Literature and Literacies: Making Space for Difference (SUNY Press, Series on Literature, Culture, and Learning, 1993).
+I am currently working on two book-length projects.
+With Professor Martha Pitts, I am preparing an annotated edition of the memoir Twice Sold, Twice Ransomed (1926) by the black evangelists Emma and Lloyd P. Ray, for West Virginia University Press's series called Regenerations: African American Literature and Culture, co-edited by Professors John Ernest and Joycelyn Moody.
+With Professor Carolyn Gebhard, I am working on a collection of original scholarly essays about African American print culture from 1880-1900, for the eighteen-volume Cambridge University Press series directed by Prof. Moody titled African American Literature in Transition..

 Please email me to make an appointment.
 Thank you.